 The nature photography competition held during the Art in Nature Photo Festival is open to Professional, Amateur and Youth photographers.
-All photos are submitted in printed format with a finished canvas size (canvas size means the size of the paper you choose to print your photo on) of either 8”x 10” or 11”x 14” without matting, mounting or framing (digital or physical).
+All photos are submitted in printed format (with the exception of the new digital category) with a finished canvas size (canvas size means the size of the paper you choose to print your photo on) of either 8”x 10” or 11”x 14” without matting, mounting or framing (digital or physical).
 Entries are displayed in the museum until the end of the festival on Sunday.
 First place winning photos will be exhibited in the Welcome Gallery of the museum for up to three months.

 All photos must be original photographs and correctly reflect the subject matter as it appeared in the viewfinder with nothing added to the image, and aside from dust spots, nothing taken away; and have been taken within the last two years.

 Categories for Professional and Amateur photos include:

 - Plants and animals other than birds

 - Nature macro/micro photos